Diane Wood: Federal judicial service

 On March 31, 1995, President Bill Clinton nominated Wood to the United States Court of Appeals for the Seventh Circuit after William J. Bauer assumed senior status.
 She was confirmed unanimously by the Senate and received her commission on June 30, 1995.
 Wood became the second woman ever to sit on the Seventh Circuit.
 She is known for building consensus on the court and rallying other judges around her positions.
 Neil A. Lewis has called Wood an "unflinching and spirited intellectual counterweight" to the Seventh Circuit's well-known conservative heavyweights Richard Posner and Frank Easterbrook.
 She served as Chief Judge from October 1, 2013, to July 3, 2020.
 On December 9, 2021, Wood announced she would assume senior status upon confirmation of her successor.
 She assumed senior status on September 7, 2022.
+She retired from the bench on April 30, 2024.

-Wood was considered a likely candidate for the United States Supreme Court in the Obama administration.
+Wood was considered to be nominated for the United States Supreme Court in the Obama administration.
 Speculation that she might be appointed intensified after Justice David Souter's retirement announcement, and Wood was the first candidate Obama interviewed for the post, meeting with her at the White House while she was visiting from Chicago.
-When Justice John Paul Stevens announced that he would retire at the end of October 2010 term, Wood's name was again widely put forward as a likely replacement.
+When Justice John Paul Stevens announced that he would retire at the end of October 2009 term, Wood's name was again widely put forward as a likely replacement.